WUHT: WENN-FM and WRAX

-The first station to broadcast from 107.7 in Birmingham was WENN-FM, a simulcast of the popular AM station at 1320 with the same call letters.
-WENN was the first FM station in Birmingham to target African-American listeners, playing what was then called “soul” music; the station had no FM competition until 1996.
+The station signed on the air on September 15, 1969.
+Its call sign was WENN-FM, the sister station to the popular WENN 1320 AM.
+The two stations simulcast most of their programming.
+WENN-FM was the first FM station in Birmingham to target African-American listeners, playing what was then called “soul music" a mix of R&B and Motown hits.
+The station had no FM competition until 1996.
 When the AM changed formats and call letters in 1983, WENN-FM was well established as Birmingham’s leading station for what is now called urban contemporary music.